gregtyler/scoreboard/README.md

 ## To do

-- Redesign session view
+- Round template editor
-- Templates
+- Separate design for viewing a session and editing scores